SBU-BMI/ImageLoader/README.md

 Loading images:

 Images to be registered in PathDB must reside somewhere in the QuIP main images folder.
 The folder container images to be registered to PathDB must contain the appropriate manifest file.
+Take a look at sample.csv in this repository for the required fields and format of the csv manifest file.
 ```
 docker exec -it quip-imageloader imageloader -src <full path to manifest file> -collectionname <my collection> -username <username> -password <password>
 ```